 The Great Dane breed

-Great Dane dog breed is one of those breeds of dogs holding threads to reach quite far in history.
-You might have heard about the ancient Egyptians, their relics have pictures of dogs similar to the Great Dane.
+Great Dane dog breed is one of those breeds holding threads to reach quite far in history.
+You might have heard about the ancient Egyptians? their relics have pictures of dogs similar to the Great Dane.
 These items are believed to be from 3000 BC.
 Paintings from 14th-13th century BC of ancient Greece also depicts Great Dane dogs.
 Chinese literature also illustrates Great Danes dating back to 1121 BC.

 Daniff or Gladiator Danes can be found as extreme loyal and loving canines.
 Given the dog’s deep affection and amenability in its temperament, the Daniff can become a good family dog.
 These dogs are usually good around children and other pets as well.

 Additionally, a Gladiator Dane is quite active hence the dog would require a lot of physical activities.
 Even though, the dogs hold lively and exuberant temperament naturally, yet lack of activity can mar its temperament.